Whether you’re an expat in Singapore or a Lion City veteran, ordering your local coffee or tea at a kopitiam is a necessary skill.

 14. Kopi Pua Sio

-Black coffee with some of the hot water being replaced with room temperature water.
+Black coffee with some hot water replaced with room temperature water.

 15. Kopi Peng